Successful heartworm removal surgery

 Two catheters were established, a red arterial catheter and a blue venous catheter.

-Using echocardiography and fluoroscopy, we removed five worms from the dog.
+Using echocardiography and fluoroscopy, we removed five heartworms from the dog.
 The dog recovered from anesthesia uneventfully.

 caval syndrome, dog, Heartworm disease, Malaysia